slclub/easy/readme.md

 >### Binder

-It has two basic functions: binding Encoder and route functions.
+It has three basic functions: binding Encoder, binding handle and route functions.
-It corresponds one-to-one with the encoder.
+It corresponds one-to-one with the encoder. the methods of Register, RegisterHandle and Route will be called by Router

 - Interface